mhaeuser/Battery-Toolkit/README.md

 * Based on IOPowerManagement events to minimize resource usage, especially when not connected to power
 * Support for macOS Ventura daemons and login items for a more reliable experience

+# Uninstalling

+To uninstall Battery Toolkit:

+* Delete the application (usually at /Applications)
+* Run `uninstall.sh` (it will prompt you for your root password)

+## Troubleshooting uninstallation

+If you notice that BatteryToolkit settings still apply after following the above steps:

+* Check if you still have `batterytoolkitd` running using `ps aux | grep 'batterytoolkitd'`
+  - If you do, kill it using `sudo pkill batterytoolkitd` or `sudo kill -9 (PID of batterytoolkitd from the ps commmand above)`
+* Search for and delete any remaining files not removed by the `uninstall.sh` script
+  * `sudo find / -iname '*batterytoolkitd*'`
+  * `sudo rm -rf (each of the files from above)`

 ## Security
 * Privileged operations are authenticated by the daemon
 * Privileged daemon exposes only a minimal protocol via XPC